hellowebbooks/hellowebapp/pycon-tutorial/README.md

         * [Guide](https://github.com/limedaring/HelloWebApp/blob/master/installation-instructions/starting-your-project.md)
 * Launching the Django application
     * `startproject`
+    * Start your Django server and check it out
     * `startapp`
+        * Explain the files that were created
     * Add app to INSTALLED_APPS in settings.py
-    * Start your Django server
 * Playing with templates
     * Set up index.html
         * Create template directory